Maria Ozawa: 2010s: Asian celebrity

 Ozawa returned to Manila in June 2015 for an autograph session for FHM at Resorts World Manila.
-She also announced that she would be co-starring with Filipino actor Robin Padilla in a horror-action movie Nilalang ("Creature") which was due to start shooting in August 2015.
-The film was slated to be shown at the 2015 Metro Manila Film Festival, which Padilla withdrew and was replaced with Cesar Montano, the film also stars Yam Concepcion and Meg Imperial.
+She also announced that she would be co-starring with Filipino actor Robin Padilla in the horror-action film Nilalang ("Creature") which was due to start shooting in August 2015.
+The film was slated to be shown at the 2015 Metro Manila Film Festival, to which Padilla withdrew from and was replaced by Cesar Montano; the film also starred Yam Concepcion and Meg Imperial.
 Ozawa said she intended to take acting lessons and learn some Tagalog for the film.
 Ozawa travelled to the Philippines once again in July 2015 for FHM Philippines at their "100 Sexiest Women in the World 2015" party (Ozawa finished in 16th place after winner Jennylyn Mercado) and the VIP event on July 11 at the SMX Convention Center.
 Summit Media, the publisher of FHM, released Ozawa's Gravure Book along with Andrea Torres.
-Ozawa is an accomplished entrepreneur and operates multiple businesses in Japan and the Philippines.
+Ozawa is an entrepreneur and operates multiple businesses in Japan and the Philippines.

+Surprise Appearance

+In December 2024, she cosplayed as the "Vengeful Spirit" Dota 2 character at ESL One held at Manila, Bangkok.